Understanding World or Predicting Future? A Comprehensive Survey of World Models: Implicit Representation of the External World

 \subsubsection{Knowledge of the Local Physical World}

 Unlike the knowledge of the global physical world, the local physical world represents the primary environment for human daily life and most real-world tasks.
 Therefore, understanding and modeling the local physical world is a more critical topic for building a comprehensive world model.
-We first introduce the concept of the cognitive map~\cite{tolman1948cognitive}, which illustrates how the human brain models the external world.
+We first introduce the concept of the cognitive map~\cite{tolman1948cognitive}, which refers to the mental representation that humans form to navigate and understand their environment, including spatial relationships and landmarks.
 Although initially developed to explain human learning processes, researchers have discovered similar structures in large language models~\cite{li2024geometryconceptssparseautoencoder} and have leveraged these insights to enhance the efficiency and performance of artificial models in learning and understanding the physical world.

 Recent studies explore actively encouraging models to learn abstract knowledge through cognitive map-like processes across various environments.
-For example, Cornet et al.~\cite{gornet2024automated} demonstrate the effectiveness of learning through spatial cognitive map construction using visual predictive coding in a simplified Minecraft world.
-After learning, the model can successfully predict the future by knowing the distance.
+For example, Cornet et al.~\cite{gornet2024automated} show that in a simplified Minecraft world, visual predictive coding lets an agent build a spatial cognitive map purely from pixels.
+Once trained, the latent map encodes its metric distance to any target, enabling accurate rollout of future observations.
 Lin et al.~\cite{lin2024learningmodelworldlanguage} investigate teaching models to understand the game environments through a world model learning procedure, specifically by predicting the subsequent frame of the environment.
 In this way, the model can generate better actions in dynamic environments.
 Moreover, Jin et al.~\cite{jinemergent} find that language models can learn the emergent representations of program semantics by predicting the next token.
+Recently, researchers~\cite{gao2025vision,spatiallm,yang2025thinking} have extended these studies to more realistic settings, revealing a substantial gap in the ability of large language model-based methods to construct precise models, even for simple local environments.